Veterinarians’ Perceptions of Digitalization in Animal Health

 Study Summary

-This study explores how veterinarians perceive the growing digitalization of animal health.
-Digital tools such as telemedicine, AI-assisted diagnostics, wearable devices, mobile health apps, and electronic health records are transforming veterinary practice—and this research examines how professionals view their benefits, challenges, and impact on outcomes.
+This study explores veterinarian perceptions of the growing trend of animal health digitalization.
+Veterinary digital tools such as telemedicine veterinary platforms, AI diagnostics in animal health powered by advanced veterinary intelligence platforms, wearable devices, mobile health apps, and electronic health records are transforming veterinary practice.
+This research examines how professionals evaluate the benefits, challenges, and clinical impact of these technologies on diagnostics, treatment decisions, and overall animal health outcomes.

 Purpose

-To understand veterinarians’ attitudes toward digital tools and assess whether they are seen as improving diagnostics, treatment, communication, and operational efficiency.
-The study also compares responses from the United States and Europe.
+The purpose of this study is to understand veterinarian perceptions toward veterinary digitalization intelligence platform and assess whether they are seen as improving diagnostics, treatment planning, communication with pet owners, and operational efficiency.
+The study also compares responses from the United States and Europe to identify differences in attitudes toward animal health digitalization.

 Methodology